Letter Never Sent (film): Production

 The film was shot in icy rivers amidst fires, with burning trees falling in front of the cast and crew.
 During the filming of one scene on the Yenisei river, Smoktunovsky was concussed by the rocky waters whilst on a raft.
 Attached to a larger boat by a rope, Smoktunovsky was told to raise his hand if he felt unwell, which he did almost immediately.
 Despite this, Urusevsky and Kalatozov continued to film the scene for a few more minutes.
 After being lifted from the raft, the crew noticed his concussion, and Smoktunovsky was carried in Yevgeni Urbansky's arms.

+Reception

+Additionally, the film was nominated for the Palme d'Or at the 1960 Cannes Film Festival.

 Home video

 Criterion Collection released the film in DVD and Blu-ray Disc as Letter Never Sent.
 According to Jaime N. Christley of Slant Magazine, having started with "pristine materials", "Criterion's blue-ribbon authoring is, of course, flawless, as is their uncompressed monaural track, which is as dense with human lamentations as mother nature's libidinous, murderous roar."
 Christley notes that the "bare-bones single disc" is accompanied only by an essay by film scholar Dina Iordanova, who "does a fine job establishing the film's historical context."
 In 2020, Mosfilm released a digital restoration of the film.